 Proposals for new areas of technical activity may proceed through member voting or review and comment in ISO, IEC and ITU-T, but the SPCG’s recommendations on coordination or joint work must be provided in a timely manner for TMB, SMB and TSAG meetings or for correspondence actions where final decisions will be taken on the proposals.
 In this way, the TMB, SMB and TSAG can take into account the SPCG’s recommendations when deciding on structures or other approaches to pursue the standards development.

 All SPCG recommendations are circulated to TMB, SMB and TSAG for information or action.
-The relevant decision-making body shall report back to to the task force on the decision taken.
+The relevant decision-making body shall inform to the task force on the decision taken.

 The SPCG shall do its work in a very expeditious manner in order not to delay consideration of and decisions on introducing new work.
 Therefore, the SPCG will conduct its business via email and WebEx, and not require face-to-face physical meetings.’